mezzio/mezzio/docs/book/reference/migration/to-v2.md

 ## Final handlers become default delegates

 One ramification of supporting [http-interop middleware](#http-interop) is that the concept of "final handlers" changes.
-In Stratigility 1.X and Expressive 1.X, a "final handler" was invoked when the middleware pipeline was exhausted;
+In Stratigility 1.X and Mezzio 1.X, a "final handler" was invoked when the middleware pipeline was exhausted;
 however, due to how Stratigility caught exceptions, this also meant that the final handler often acted as the application error handler, reporting errors to